Olga Ismayilova

 Olga Yuryevna Ismayilova (née Panarina; born 16 September 1985) is a Belarusian-Azerbaijani track cyclist, specialising in the sprint disciplines.
 Originally representing Belarus, she won two bronze medals at the 2010 UCI Track Cycling World Championships: in the 500 m time trial and the keirin, having finished fourth in the sprint in 2009.
 She has represented Azerbaijan since 2016.
-She notably competed for Azerbaijan at the 2016 Summer Olympics.
+She notably competed for Azerbaijan at the 2016 Summer Olympics, in the women's sprint and keirin events, but did not advance.